-In the overall mobile core network, SGSN can be seen as the ‘packet-switched’ version of the MSC.
+In the overall 2G /3G mobile core network, SGSN can be seen as the “packet-switched” version of the MSC.
 So, just like the MSC utilises its circuit-switched capabilities to facilitate voice services, SGSN uses its packet-switched capabilities to facilitate data services.
 In the network architecture, SGSN sits between Radio Access Network (RAN) and Gateway GPRS Support Node (GGSN).
 It communicates with mobile phones through RAN and communicates with external networks through GGSN.
-This way, it allows mobile phones to be able to connect with external networks.
+That way, it allows our mobile phones to be able to connect to external networks.

 When SGSN receives data (with information content) from mobile phone users, it passes that on to GGSN.
 GGSN converts that data into a suitable protocol format (e.g. IP) before sending it over to the destination external network.
 On the way back, the process is reversed.
 So, the data is received from the external network in the format of that network and then converted by GGSN into a protocol format that mobile phones can understand before finally sending it to the mobile phone user.
 You can learn more about RAN in our dedicated post here.
 Have a look at the following network diagram to see how SGSN fits within the 2G / 3G network architecture.

 If some of the network entities above are unclear to you, you can check out our Mobile Networks Made Easy to get some guidance.

 GGSN stands for Gateway GPRS Support Node and it is a network component that connects the GSM and UMTS mobile networks to external packet networks.
 The word ‘packet’ is important in this context because GGSN is all about packet-switched networks that enable mobile data.
 GGSN was added to the mobile core network as a gateway to connect the GPRS network to the external data world.
 From a network architecture point of view, GGSN is situated between the Serving GPRS Support Node (SGSN) and the external data networks such as the internet and X.25 networks.